brodieaustin/avalon-novel/index.markdown

 "Please Tara, the knocking is agitating my nerves."

-"It's only Helen, father."
+"It's only Maggie, father."
 Her father frowned.
-He had expressed on many occassions that he did not think Helen was an appropriate acquaintance for Tara.
-She tried to explain in as gentle of a way that she could that their circumstances were different and that they were no better than someone like Helen now.
-But her father did not like hearing this and every time Helen's name was mentioned he reacted as if their respectability was being eroded a little bit more each time.
+He had expressed on many occassions that he did not think Maggie was an appropriate acquaintance for Tara.
+She tried to explain in as gentle of a way that she could that their circumstances were different and that they were no better than someone like Maggie now.
+But her father did not like hearing this and every time Maggie's name was mentioned he reacted as if their respectability was being eroded a little bit more each time.
 Tara knew now that what little respectablity they had had been blasted away when they were seized by the king's guard at the palace and escorted out.

 Tara did not want to agigate her father further, so she wiped her hands on her apron and wiped her hair back form her face.
 Her father liked the room to be warm and rushing about performing her duties always brought a hot flush to her face.
 She made for the door and opened it ajar.
-As expected, there was Helen's bright eyes and crooked smile looking back at her.
+As expected, there was Maggie's bright eyes and crooked smile looking back at her.

-Helen stood on her tiptoes and made to wave at Tara's father.
+Maggie stood on her tiptoes and made to wave at Tara's father.
 He did not take any notice of her.
 Tara waved her hands down and stepped outside and closed the door.
 "Are you trying to make life complicated for me?"

 "I was just being friendly, dear friend."
 Tara frowned, "Don't be cross with me."

 "I'm not cross; I'm just tired."
-Tara weighed whether or not to tell Helen about her father but decided to keep that to herself for now.
+Tara weighed whether or not to tell Maggie about her father but decided to keep that to herself for now.
 She didn't want news spreading through the prison that her father was gravely ill.
 It seeemed like every resident had some ailment, whether real or imagined.
 Many would discourse on these ailments for as long as the listener was willing to listen.

 "Did you get the medicine for your father?"
-Helen asked.
+Maggie asked.

 Tara answered evasively, "Yes.
 I was able to."

-"Thanks to Helen, of course.
+"Thanks to Maggie, of course.
 Always looking out for me and mine."

 "That's true."
-Tara smiled, but wondered why Helen had appeared so early at her door.
+Tara smiled, but wondered why Maggie had appeared so early at her door.

 "I learned a piece of news that you might be interested in."